nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 The File "Resize-only-One-Image.js"
 -----------------------------------
-...does what the name says: Inserting this js-script within one blank-space between the
+...does what the name says: Inserting this js-script within one blank-space between the image-file tags

-&lt;img src=\"...\" alt=\"\" width=\"50\"&gt;
+&lt;img src=\"...\" alt=\"\" width=\"50\"&gt; (Number "50" here is the pics width in px)

-image-file tags makes this image blue-bordered and resizeable by mouse-click.\n (Number "50" here is the pictures width in px).
+makes this image blue-bordered and resizeable by mouse-click.

 The Principle:
 --------------